virlatinus/pecl-build/README.md

-# pecl-build - Build pecl extension for multiple versions php.
+# pecl-build - phpenv plugin for installing pecl extensions

 ## How to use